Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 ```sh
 mv startzoom.sh ~/zoom
 ```
-if you want to create your own script, copy the script bellow to a new file and name it `startzoom.sh`:
+if you want to create your own script, copy the script bellow to a new file and name it `startzoom.sh` (you can change whatever you want, but only if you know what you are doing):
 ```
 #!/bin/bash